mref506/StaticFusion/README.md

 # StaticFusion

-**StaticFusion** is a lightweight Python tool created by **Enock** to build production-ready static HTML websites from modular components like headers and footers.
+**StaticFusion** is a lightweight Python tool to build production-ready static HTML websites from modular components like headers and footers.

 ## 🔧 Features